Triggers & Goals

 When a campaign is live:

-4. If the user meets the goal within the goal window, the journey is marked as converted.
+- If the user reaches all required Goal actions, the journey is marked as converted.

 Conversion data flows into the campaign Overview tab, where you can see total conversions, conversion rate, and average time to convert.